morsimantov/Park-Me/README.md

 * We collected data over the span of nearly 6 months and analyzed it.
 * We utilized advanced machine learning algorithms and trained different models in order to find the optimal one, with emphasis on high accuracy.
 * There are also a lot of parking lots without information about their occupancy, and our model strives to predict about them as well.
-* We also designed a searching mechanism that cnsiders different preferences of the user, such as availability, walking distance, price and more.
+* We also designed a searching mechanism that considers different preferences of the user, such as availability, walking distance, price and more.

 [![Watch the video](https://i.imgur.com/xS3DzlS.png)](https://youtu.be/qg5JA5RZv6Y<VIDEO_ID>)